Back to Guides

 Understanding Large Language Models: From Theory to Practice

-A comprehensive resource on LLMs — how they work, key architectures (Transformer, attention), training methods, and practical applications.
+A thorough resource on LLMs — how they work, key architectures (Transformer, attention), training methods, and practical applications.

 Understanding Large Language Models: From Theory to Practice